abhishek-sreejith/GitbookPOC/README.md

-# README

-## Serverless Framework Node Express API on AWS
+# Serverless Framework Node Express API on AWS

 This template demonstrates how to develop and deploy a simple Node Express API service, backed by DynamoDB database, running on AWS Lambda using the traditional Serverless Framework.